 Today, we are going to solve that problem.
 Once and for all.

-NO MORE CHOCOLATE CHIP PANCAKE COOKIES.
-Ever again.
+NO MORE CHOCOLATE CHIP PANCAKE COOKIES

+In 2009, after months of testing methods and ingredient combinations for baking chocolate chip cookies, I came up with a recipe that works.
+Every.
+Single.
+Time.
 Since then, I’ve continued to update, simplify and improve this recipe for Tried and True Chocolate Chip Cookies.
-For the original recipe, with step by step photos, check out this post.
+I think it is finally in the perfected stage!
 This recipe is a one bowl, 20 minute (start to finish) success.

 Tried and True Chocolate Chip Cookies (2014)

-- 1 cup (2 sticks) unsalted butter, softened *see notes
+- 1 cup 2 sticks unsalted butter, softened *see notes

 - 3/4 cup granulated sugar